aeporreca/funkdigen2/README.md

 where `<SIZE>` is the number of vertices, and the optional switch `-c` forces the generation of connected functional digraphs only.

-`funkdigen2` is, in principle, able to handle up to 255 vertices, but generating all these digraphs is likely to take about a hundred orders of magnitudes longer than the current (June 2023) age of the universe, at least on our test machine anyway.
+`funkdigen2` is, in principle, able to handle up to 255 vertices, but generating all those digraphs is likely to take about a hundred orders of magnitudes longer than the current (June 2023) age of the universe, at least on our test machine anyway.

 ## Contents